ERIE CANALWAY TRAIL:

 Note; This next section of the Empire State Trail & Erie Canalway Trail is all on-road from Port Bryon 14.2 miles to just outside of Clyde.
 Not recommended for novice bikers.

-Starting from the Schafer Park parking lot in Port Byron; I haven't checked out this next section.
-Head left on-road along Route 31 (wide shoulder) to Main St. Continue right along Route 31 through downtown Port Byron.
+Starting from the Schafer Park parking lot in Port Byron; [Center Eastern Section; Eastern End] [Continuing Mileage] I haven't checked out this next section.
+Head left, Southwest, on-road along Route 31 (wide shoulder) to Main St. Continue right along Route 31 through downtown Port Byron.
 Come to the Port Byron Old Erie Canal Heritage Park parking lot on your right at 202.1 miles.
 Here you'll find a Visitor Center and museum.
 A short trail here will take you to the remains of the old Erie Canal Lock 52, as well as, Van Dettos' Erie House an old 1860's Saloon along with some other historical buildings.
 Unfortunately, the old Erie Canal continues along the other side of I-90, thus the on-road detour.
-Continuing west along Route 31 (wide shoulder) you travel through open farmland before crossing a bridge over I-90.
+Continuing along Route 31 (wide shoulder) you travel through open farmland before crossing a bridge over I-90.
 Next you cross over the Seneca River and modern day Erie Canal at 206.5 miles where the open farmland continues.
-Routes 31 & 89 combine as you turn north up to Savannah at 211.4 miles.
-Continue straight along Route 31 heading west.
+Routes 31 & 89 combine as you turn North up to Savannah at 211.4 miles.
+Continue straight along Route 31 heading West.
 Turn left when you reach Brown Rd just south of Clyde.
 Cross a set of RR tracks and you'll pick up the stone-dust Erie Canalway Trail on your right at 215.4 miles.

 Clyde to Rochester Section:

-Starting from Brown Rd just south of Clyde; I haven't checked out this next section.
-The stone-dust Erie Canalway Trail heads west through the woods to a bridge across the Seneca River and modern day Erie Canal.
-Just south of here is Lock 26.
-The trail continues northwest along the Erie Canal bringing you to Water Street Park parking lot at 217.8 miles.
-Here you'll find a boat launch and picnic pavilion.
+Starting from Brown Rd just south of Clyde; [Center Section; Eastern End] [Continuing Mileage] I haven't checked out this next section.
+The stone-dust Erie Canalway Trail heads West through the woods to a bridge across the Seneca River and modern day Erie Canal.
+Just South of here is Lock 26.
+The trail continues Northwest along the Erie Canal bringing you to the Lauraville Landing Park parking lot at 217.8 miles.
+Here you'll find a boat launch, restrooms, playground and picnic pavilion.
+Come to an intersection at the end of the park.

-Note; The stone-dust trail continues underneath the Route 414 Bridge, but is not part of the Erie Canalway Trail.
-This trail travels out to Geneva St and end after 0.5 miles.
+Note; The stone-dust trail continues straight underneath the Mill Street Bridge, but is not part of the Erie Canalway Trail.
+This trail travels West out to Geneva St through Clyde Canal Park and ends after 0.5 miles.

 Note; This path leads to Black Brook Park where you'll find parking, a picnic pavilion and restrooms.

 Continue through the woods with the old dried up canal along your right.
 Cross a bridge over Black Brook.
 Cross Gansz Rd to the Lock Berlin Park parking area where you'll find the remains of the old Enlarged Erie Canal Lock 54 (Lock Berlin).
 Picnic tables located here.
-Continuing past the Lock you'll renter the woods alongside the old canal which has some water.
+Continuing past the Lock at 222.5 miles you'll renter the woods alongside the old canal which has some water.
 This was as far as I traveled.
 Cross Peters Rd, Sunderville Rd and soon the trail follows Hill Rd to the intersection of Old Route 31.
 The trail heads left crossing Cole Rd and follows alongside Route 31.
-You return to the Erie Canal where the trail travels underneath Route 31 and continues west alongside the canal.
+You return to the Erie Canal where the trail travels underneath Route 31 and continues West alongside the canal.
 Come to Elm St in Lyons at 225 miles.
+Map Board.
 A short 0.3 mile on-road section starts here.
-Continue straight, crossing Geneva St.
+Continue straight out to and across Geneva St.

-Note; Left Geneva St crosses the Erie Canal where you can check out Lyons Southside Canal Park and Canandaigua Outlet for Flint Creek.
+Note; Left, South, Geneva St crosses the Erie Canal where you can check out Lyons Southside Canal Park and Canandaigua Outlet for Flint Creek.

 Note; You can take a quick detour here to check out the old Enlarged Erie Canal Lock 56.
 Head left down Dry Dock Rd past Lyons Dry Dock and across the Erie Canal next to Lock 28A.
 Continue right alongside the canal.
 After 0.5 miles, as the road turns away from the canal, bear right on a grass lined path.
 This takes you past the old Enlarged Erie Canal Lock 56.
 Travel past the Lock and turn left back out to Dry Dock Rd where you can Loop back to Old Newark-Lyons Rd for a 1.4 mile Loop.